Lecturer in Flute

 B.M., The Baldwin Wallace University Conservatory of Music

-Sean Gabriel's main teachers were William J. Hebert and James J. Pellerite.
-As the current principal flutist of the Opera Cleveland Orchestra, Gabriel has taken part in performances since 1988, including the historic Three Tenors Concert at Cleveland Browns Stadium in 2000.
-Sean is also the principal flutist of the Cleveland Chamber Symphony, our city’s award winning new music ensemble.
-With the group, Gabriel has taken part in dozens of world premiere performances including one written by former music director Edwin London entitled Scenes for Flute and Orchestra.
-This work was recorded by Mr. Gabriel and the Chamber Symphony for the Albany label in 2001.
-Mr. Gabriel is heard playing the flute part in the Cleveland Chamber Symphony recording of Olivier Messiaen's Oiseaux Exotiques featuring pianist, Angelin Chang.
-This recording won the 2007 Grammy Award for Best Instrumental Soloist with Orchestra.
-Works that have been written for Mr. Gabriel include Dance Moments 2000 for flute and piano by New York composer Matthew Greenbaum, and a work for flute and percussion entitled Pinions Lie Down in Tin by Cleveland composer and pianist Eric Ziolek.
-Sean Gabriel has been a member of the flute section of the Erie Philharmonic Orchestra under four music directors, (Eiji Oue, Peter Bay, Hugh Keelan and current Music Director, Daniel Meyer) performing a wide variety of symphonic repertoire.
-He has also been an orchestral and chamber musician at the Baldwin Wallace University Bach Festivals , The Bach and Handel Society of Cleveland, The Cleveland Ballet Orchestra, Lyric Opera Cleveland, and the Cleveland Pops Orchestra.
-Gabriel also serves on the faculty of the music department at the Cleveland State University.
+Sean Gabriel’s main flute teachers were William J Hebert and James J Pellerite.
+Mr. Gabriel is the current principal flutist of the Blue Water Chamber Orchestra and the Cleveland Chamber Symphony, our city’s award-winning new music ensemble.
+With this group, Gabriel has taken part in dozens of world-premiere performances including one written by founding music director and composer Edwin London entitled Scenes for Flute and Orchestra.
+This work was recorded by Mr. Gabriel and the Chamber Symphony for the Albany label in 2001 and has been played by radio stations throughout the United States.
+Mr. Gabriel performed the flute part in the Cleveland Chamber Symphony’s recording of Olivier Messiaen’s Oiseaux Exotiques featuring pianist, Angelin Chang.
+This recording won the 2006 Grammy Award for Best Instrumental Soloist with Orchestra.
+Works that have been written for Mr. Gabriel include Dance Moments 2000 for flute and piano by New York composer, Matthew Greenbaum, a work for flute and percussion entitled Pinions Lie Down in Tin by Cleveland composer and pianist, Eric Ziolek and a work for flute and orchestra by JingJing Luo entitled Lagrimas y Voces.
+Sean Gabriel was principal flutist of the Opera Cleveland Orchestra from 2002 to 2010, performing since 1988 in over fifty staged opera productions.
+He was also a member of the Lyric Opera Cleveland Orchestra and the Cleveland Ballet Orchestra.
+Mr. Gabriel has been a member of the Erie Philharmonic Orchestra under four music directors (Eiji Oue, Peter Bay, Hugh Keelan and current Music Director, Daniel Meyer) performing a wide range of symphonic repertoire and has been an orchestral/ chamber musician for the Baldwin Wallace Bach Festivals and the Bach and Handel Society of Cleveland.
+Sean Gabriel also serves as flute instructor in the Department of Music at The Cleveland State University.